-All festivities have their own traditional food, so we will mention some of the delicious dishes that people eat this time of the year.
-It is very common to see people buying the traditional “paneton” which is a traditional fruit cake that can be eaten with some nice cusquenian hot chocolate; about the main course, the traditional hen soup, is one of the most eaten foods in this festivity, people eat it on Christmas eve and this delicious soup has been part of familiar traditions since many years ago.
-Of course all the meals in Christmas have the touch of that delicious flavor that you will only find in Peruvian cuisine.
+All festivities have their traditional food, so we will mention some of the delicious dishes that people eat at this time of year.
+It is very common to see people buying the traditional Paneton, which is a traditional fruit cake that can be eaten with a good Cusco hot chocolate.
+Before the main course, the traditional chicken soup is usually served.
+This is one of the most consumed foods on this holiday, so it is eaten on Christmas in Cusco.
+This delicious soup has been a part of family traditions for many years.
+Of course, all Christmas meals have a touch of that delicious flavor that you will only find in Peruvian cuisine.
 Let’s not forget to try a wide variety of Peruvian dishes.
 If you are looking for reasons to why visit Cusco city, its delicious food is more than enough.

-Enjoy your Peru vacations and merry Christmas!!!
+Enjoy your Peru vacations and Merry Christmas!!!